-- Pro version is fairly pricey
+- The Pro version is fairly pricey

-- Works with a ton of sites
+- Works with lots of sites

-- Quick batch downloading
+- Offers batch downloading

 - Simple to use

-aTube Catcher boasts lots of features in one tool and it’s totally free.
+aTube Catcher boasts lots of features in one tool, and it’s totally free.
 Aside from the downloader, you have a screen recorder, video converter, DVD creator, and audio capture tool.

 The downloader is compatible with thousands of video streaming sites.
 It allows you to download and convert in one step and offers a ton of conversion options.
 Supported formats include 3G2, 3GP, AVI, MP4, MP3, XVID, GIF, MOV, and many more.
 That said, conversions can be slow.

-You have around a dozen options for the interface language including French, Italian, and Turkish.
+You have around a dozen options for the interface language, including French, Italian, and Turkish.
 While this downloader is simple to use, there isn’t much in the way of support material on the website.
-You can contact the team via a webform if needed.
+You can contact the team via a web form if needed.

-Price: aTube Catcher is free but you have the option to donate to the project.
+Price: aTube Catcher is free, but you have the option to donate to the project.